 Related to this desire was a discussion during the workshop concerning the need for a cross-paradigmatic language between the technical and social researchers to deal with issues such as technical product development needs, the different natures of technical and social feedback, and as a means for jointly articulating the social impact of technology across technical and social domains of expertise.
-From the examination of different perspectives and techniques and real, symbolic or perceived boundaries (Lamont and Molnar 2002) that exist or can occur between technical, social and community interests better design, implementation, and evaluative actions can be undertaken.
+From the examination of different perspectives and techniques and real, symbolic or perceived boundaries (Lamont and Molnar, 2002), that exist or occur between technical, social and community interests better design, implementation, and evaluative actions can be undertaken.

-The table below, based upon earlier work in comparing the dimensions of Information Systems, Social Informatics and Community Informatics, has an added column outlining the perspective of the Living Labs approach and this will be developed in future research.
+As a result of this research activity, the table below, based upon earlier work in comparing the dimensions of Information Systems, Social Informatics and Community Informatics, has an added column outlining the perspective of the Living Labs approach and this will be developed in future research.